-- The group financial statements, set out from page 98 to 185, fairly present in all material respects the financial position, financial performance, changes in equity and cash flows of the company in terms of IFRS. - To the best of our knowledge and belief, no facts have been omitted or untrue statements made that would make the financial statements false or misleading. - Internal financial controls have been put in place to ensure that material information relating to the group and company has been provided to effectively prepare the financial statements of the group and company. - The internal financial controls are adequate and effective and can be relied upon in compiling the financial statements, having fulfilled our role and function as executive directors, with the primary responsibility for implementation and execution of controls. - Where we were not satisfied, we disclosed to the ARC and the auditors any deficiencies in the design and operational effectiveness of the internal financial controls. - We are not aware of any fraud involving directors
+- The group financial statements, set out from page 98 to 185, fairly present in all material respects the financial position, financial performance, changes in equity and cash flows of the company in terms of IFRS. - To the best of our knowledge and belief, no facts have been omitted or untrue statements made that would make the financial statements false or misleading. - Internal financial controls have been put in place to ensure that material information relating to the group and company has been provided to effectively prepare the financial statements of the group and company.

-DR QUINTON VAN ROOYEN

-GROUP MANAGING DIRECTOR AND CEO
+DR QUINTON VAN ROOYEN GROUP MANAGING DIRECTOR AND CEO WINDHOEK 18 DECEMBER 2023

-WINDHOEK

-18 DECEMBER 2023